h-enk/henkverlinde.com/content/blog/kickstart-your-hugo-project-with-the-hyas-starter/index.md

 ---
 title: "Introducing Hyas: Hugo starter helping you build modern websites"
 description: "Some website projects require a solid starting point.
-With a great developer experience and a sound user experience.
 Sometimes you just don’t want to start from scratch."
 excerpt: "Some website projects require a solid starting point.
-With a great developer experience and a sound user experience.
 Sometimes you just don’t want to start from scratch."
 date: 2020-07-03T16:29:48+02:00
 lastmod: 2020-07-03T16:29:48+02:00
 draft: false